 Medicinal fungi usually belong to rarer and slowly growing species.
-Their cultivation on a natural substrate makes us unnecessary to extract the fruit of these mushrooms from nature.
-With the proper care of the substrate, water, and the quality of the genofond of the medicinal fungi being sown, a natural equivalent can be obtained.
+Their cultivation on a natural substrate deprives us of the necessity to obtain the fruits of these mushrooms from nature.
+With the proper care of the substrate, water, and the quality of the genofond of the medicinal fungi you can get a natural equivalent.

 Different methods and configurations of mushroom cultivation

-As a substrate for wood-destroying fungal species, either full wood (logs) or sawdust, straw or other comminuted organic material are used.
-Cultivation on the fields requires only minimal care, and the growing mushrooms are decorative, so this method is suitable for recreational growers:
+As a substrate for wood-destroying fungal species, either full wood (logs) or sawdust, straw, or other comminuted organic material are used.
+Cultivation on fields requires only minimal care, and the growing mushrooms are decorative, so this method is suitable for recreational growers:

 The issue of optimal conditions for mushroom cultivation has no general answer.
-Different types of fungi require different substrates (wood, straw, manure, etc.) to grow.
-They are also parasitic mushrooms that grow only on certain organisms (eg caterpillars, Cordyceps spp. ).
+Different types of mushrooms require different substrates (wood, straw, manure, etc.) to grow.
+They are also parasitic fungi that grow only on certain organisms (eg caterpillars, Cordyceps spp. ).
 Configuration requirements also vary for different types:

 Production of fruit concentrate

 Collection of spatter dust

-Each funerary plant produces a certain amount of spontaneous dust.
-There is no wonder - the sputum production and propagation is the main mission of the ovary.
+Each mushroom grower produces a certain amount of spontaneous dust.
+There is no surprise - it can be said that the production and propagation of spores is the main mission of the trunk.
 In the warm air that usually dominates in the grocery store, the spatter dust gradually accumulates under the hats:

-(Brown spudge dust gathered in the grocery under the glistening glistening glans)
+(Brown spore dust gathered in the grocery under the glistening glistening glans)